Women in the MBA

 We recommend that you have at least three years of formal work experience.
 Having worked in a professional environment can immensely enhance your experience in classes because you have a valid frame of reference to which your education is applied.
 However, there are exceptions to this three year recommendation—please contact us if you have questions about whether the time is right for you.

 The BYU Marriott MBA program is unique among top-rated MBAs given the number of mothers and fathers in the program.
-Incoming classes vary year to year, but usually about a third to a half of MBA students are also parents.
+Incoming classes vary year to year, but usually about one third to one half of MBA students are also parents.

-The BYU Marriott MBA program is committed to diversity, inclusion, equity, and ensuring all students feel valued and respected.
-BYU recognizes that gender inequalities still exist both in the business world and other settings, including business school, but is committed to making improvements.
+The BYU Marriott MBA program is committed to creating a community of belonging where all students feel valued and respected.
+BYU Marriott recognizes that gender inequalities still exist both in the business world and other settings, including business school, but is committed to making improvements.
 Professors, student leaders, and administration give great thought and action to ensuring that the BYU Marriott MBA program is a great place for women to pursue their MBA.

 Firms that recruit from the BYU Marriott MBA program are looking for strong female talent as they strive to develop diverse and inclusive teams and cultures and hire the best candidates overall.
 There’s never been a better time to be a woman in business or in business school.